-A mirror is unavailable if it has been detached from its volume, either automatically by VxVM as the result of an error, or directly by an administrator using a VxVM utility such as vxplex or vxassist.
-A returning mirror is a mirror that was previously detached and is in the process of being re-attached to its original volume as the result of the vxrecover or vxplex att operation.
+◆ FastResync optimizes mirror resynchronization by keeping track of updates to stored data that have been missed by a mirror.
+(A mirror may be unavailable because it has been detached from its volume, either automatically by VxVM as the result of an error, or directly by an administrator using a utility such as vxplex or vxassist.
+A returning mirror is a mirror that was previously detached and is in the process of being re-attached to its original volume as the result of the vxrecover or vxplex att operation.)
+When a mirror returns to service, only the updates that it has missed need to be re-applied to resynchronize it.
+This requires much less effort than the traditional method of copying all the stored data to the returning mirror.

-FastResync does not alter the traditional mirror failure and repair administrative model.
-The only visible effect is that typical mirror repair operations conclude more quickly.
+Once FastResync has been enabled on a volume, it does not alter how you administer mirrors.
+The only visible effect is that repair operations conclude more quickly.